dioo1461/react-native-sqlite-table/README.md

 ## ✨ Features

 - **Type-safe column definitions**
-  Define interfaces and column specs in one place, ensuring both runtime and compile-time validation.
+  Define interfaces and column specs in one place, ensuring compile-time validation.

 - **Simple CRUD utilities**
   Use `insert`, `update`, `delete`, `query`, and more with concise APIs.